PhilHippo/Ai-lab-object-detection/README.md

 Once the positive images are collected we must proceed with the creation of the **Positive Description File** which contains the following information for each line:

 1. the image path
-2. the number of occurances of the object in that image
+2. the number of occurrences of the object in that image
 3. the coordinates of the object's bounding rectangle (x, y, width, height)

 To build it we use the OpenCV's integrated annotation tool: **opencv_annotation**.

 ### .xml file creation

-Next thing we need to do is creating a **pos.vec** file from our pos.txt file.
+The next thing we need to do is creating a **pos.vec** file from our pos.txt file.
 To do that we use the **opencv_createsamples** application.
 Look at "create samples output.png".

 The **cascade.xml** file in the cascade folder is the actual trained model.
-To create that file we use the OpenCV's integrated **opencv_createsamples** application taking as input pos.vec and neg.txt.
+To create that file we use OpenCV's integrated **opencv_createsamples** application taking as input pos.vec and neg.txt.

 # ESP 32 cam

 To achieve the goal of object detecting we use the **ESP32-CAM**, which is a  microcontroller from Espressif that  has an integrated video camera with the ability of live streaming once a wireless connection is established between the ESP 32 and our device.

-In order to work with the ESP32-CAM we need an external **FTDI** adapter which allows us to connect the camera to our PC via USB.
+In order to work with the ESP32-CAM we need an external **FTDI** adapter that allows us to connect the camera to our PC via USB.

 To connect the FTDI adapter to the ESP32-CAM we followed a specific module that showed us which **GPIO pins** we had to link.